thomas475/tabular-data-synthesis/README.md

 # tabular-data-augmentation
-A framework for comparing different tabular data augmentation pipelines.
+A framework for comparing different tabular data augmentation pipelines and accompanying experiments using it.